Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/deploying-onto-the-service-grid.markdown

 {{%/refer%}}

-# Application Deployment and Processing Unit Dependencies
+# Application Deployment and Processing Unit Dependencies <a name="app-deployment-pu-dependencies"></a>

 An application is a logical abstraction that groups one or more Processing Units.
 Application allows: